Alexander Panton

 Alexander Hugh Panton (20 March 1877 – 25 December 1951) was an Australian politician.
 He was a Labor member of the Western Australian Legislative Council from 1919 to 1922, before entering the Western Australian Legislative Assembly in 1924, representing Menzies.
 He transferred to Leederville in 1930 and served until 1951.
 From 1933 to 1938 he was Speaker of the Assembly.
+He served as minister for Health, and later Mines under the Willcock ministry.